Nebo15/gandalf.api/README.md

 ## How does it work?

-Gandalf allows you to define multiple decigion tables and to list all decigions that was made.
+Gandalf allows you to define multiple decision tables and to list all decisions that was made.

-You can use it for anti-fraud, risk management, as part any other decigion making purposes.
+You can use it for anti-fraud, risk management, as part any other decision making purposes.

 ### Decision Table